Strawberries lysine-arginine content for herpes management

 Lysine-Arginine Ratio Analysis

-Eating foods with a higher lysine-arginine ratio may help lessen the occurrence and severity of herpes outbreaks.
+Because of this, eating foods that have a high lysine-arginine ratio may help lessen the frequency and severity of herpes symptoms.

 Because Strawberries has a neutral ratio of lysine and arginine, it does not have a significant impact on people who suffer from herpes, as it does not affect the viral activity.